-- 5.49 In the rural area, opportunities for delivering affordable housing can be limited.
+5.57 In the rural area, opportunities for delivering affordable housing can be limited.
 The Affordable Housing Economic Viability Study (AHEVA) notes that rural exception sites land values are generally lower, thereby creating an opportunity to deliver affordable housing.
 Rural exception sites can contribute towards the supply of affordable housing, and help to meet specific identified local needs.
 Such sites can only be used for affordable housing in perpetuity.
 The type, tenure and size of the homes must meet an identified local need.
-Local is defined as within the parish. - 5.50 Examples of the type of land that would qualify as an exception site include: - land within or adjacent to a small village where open market housing would normally be constrained; - land close to a larger village with a range of services and facilities; - 5.51 The policy aims to ensure that rural communities remain sustainable by making provision for households in local need, for example: - existing residents needing separate accommodation in the area, e.g. grown up children, or growing families. - workers who provide important services and need to live closer to the local community; - people who require family support, e.g. the elderly; - 5.52 Villages throughout the district vary enormously in size.
-It is therefore important that the development of a rural exception site is in scale with the adjacent village. - 5.53 The policy states that only small sites will be considered acceptable.
+Local is defined as within the parish.

+5.58 Examples of the type of land that would qualify as an exception site include:

+- land within or adjacent to a small village where open market housing would normally be constrained; - land close to a larger village with a range of services and facilities;

+5.59 The policy aims to ensure that rural communities remain sustainable by making provision for households in local need, for example:

+- existing residents needing separate accommodation in the area, e.g. grown up children, or growing families. - workers who provide important services and need to live closer to the local community; - people who require family support, e.g. the elderly;

+5.60 Villages throughout the district vary enormously in size.
+It is therefore important that the development of a rural exception site is in scale with the adjacent village.
+The landscape impact of proposals will be assessed against the Cumbria Landscape Character Guidance and Toolkit.

+5.61 The policy states that only small sites will be considered acceptable.
 Normally when housing sites are developed where there is an element of affordable housing to be included, the affordable element is pepper-potted around the site rather than concentrated in a particular part.
-This is to ensure integration within the scheme, and comply with national policy which states the need to create sustainable, inclusive and mixed communities. - 5.54 With a rural exception site, unless there are exceptional circumstances, the whole site will contain affordable units.
+This is to ensure integration within the scheme, and comply with national policy which states the need to create sustainable, inclusive and mixed communities.

+5.62 With a rural exception site, unless there are exceptional circumstances, the whole site will contain affordable units.
 It is therefore important that the number and type of houses to be developed enables the creation of sustainable, inclusive and mixed communities, including opportunities for integration with the adjacent settlement.
-Hence only small sites will be considered acceptable. - 5.55 Schemes are more likely to be successful with the involvement, support and knowledge of the parish council and the local community. - 5.56 The occupancy of the houses will be controlled by a Section 106 agreement to ensure that the affordable housing is available in perpetuity to meet local needs.
-This prevents the houses being sold or rented at open market rates. - 5.57 The S106 must include the name of the parish where the local need has been identified.
+Hence only small sites will be considered acceptable.

+5.63 Schemes are more likely to be successful with the involvement, support and knowledge of the parish council and the local community.

+5.64 The occupancy of the houses will be controlled by a Section 106 agreement to ensure that the affordable housing is available in perpetuity to meet local needs.
+This prevents the houses being sold or rented at open market rates.

+5.65 The S106 must include the name of the parish where the local need has been identified.
 It may also include a list of neighbouring parishes to be referred to if, at some point in the future, one or more of the houses becomes vacant and there are no applicants from the parish.

-5.58 The preferred option is to include a policy to allow the development of affordable housing on sites where open market housing would not be allowed, for example because it is not within or immediately adjacent to a settlement.
+5.66 The preferred option is to include a policy to allow the development of affordable housing on sites where open market housing would not be allowed, for example because it is not within or immediately adjacent to a settlement.
 (This does not mean that sites is isolated locations would be acceptable).
 Such land can be more cheaply available.
 The aim of the policy is to increase the opportunities to deliver affordable housing.